filippogambarota/replicability-book/README.md

 - Line 0: TODO: table with method (rows), (colums)properties, id exact or extension, bayesian or not, open source code, citation
-- Line 11: TODO check the final table and the overall structure of the paper because it’s great also the references are amazing
+- Line 12: TODO check the final table and the overall structure of the paper because it’s great also the references are amazing
-- Line 32: TODO the idea here is also to keep track of the methods providing a clear overview
+- Line 33: TODO the idea here is also to keep track of the methods providing a clear overview
+- Line 59: An important point is related to the choice of the method when evaluating a replication result.
+The @Heyard2024-hv work shows the amount of different methods and definitions of replication success without formally comparing them.
+This is not a problematic aspect because in practice, large scale replication projects such as the TODO add the references used different methods for the same dataset.
+In this context is important clearly use the method, and the related replication definition, closest to our aim.
-- Line 102: While real-world examples are important, to understand the replication methods from a statistical point of view, simulating simplified examples is a good strategies.
+- Line 105: While real-world examples are important, to understand the replication methods from a statistical point of view, simulating simplified examples is a good strategies.
 Furthermore, simulating data is nowadays considered an important tool to teach and understand